-A BMD is a bone mineral density test where the bone density is measured at the heel, spine, hip, hand, or wrist.
+A bone mineral density (BMD) test is where the bone density is measured at the heel, spine, hip, hand, or wrist.
 Several types of BMD tests are available.
 Rosemark offers the Dual-energy X-ray absorptiometry (DXA) of the hip and spine which is considered to be the most accurate bone mineral density test available.

-At Rosemark we begin bone density testing at 50 years of age or after menopause regardless if the menopause is natural or surgical.
+At Rosemark we begin bone density testing at age 65 or earlier if there’s certain risk factors or after menopause regardless if the menopause is natural or surgical.
 Women who are younger than 50 years and are post-menopausal should have a BMD test if:

 During a DXA scan, the patient lies down for 3–10 minutes while a machine scans their body.
 With this test the patient is exposed to a small amount of radiation, less than the amount in a normal chest X-ray.